-YEAR FIRST ELECTED A POSITION WITH THE CORPORATION OR PRINCIPAL NAME OF NOMINEE AGE DIRECTOR OCCUPATION DURING PAST FIVE YEAR

-- NOMINATED FOR A TERM ENDING IN 2004: Dr. Albert P. Belle Isle.....
+YEAR FIRST ELECTED A POSITION WITH THE CORPORATION OR PRINCIPAL NAME OF NOMINEE AGE DIRECTOR OCCUPATION DURING PAST FIVE YEAR ------ --- ------------ NOMINATED FOR A TERM ENDING IN 2004: Dr. Albert P. Belle Isle.....
 58 1986 Dr. Belle Isle is an independent investor in technology-based companies, was President of Custom Silicon, Inc., a semiconductor company, and has also served as a Vice President of Wang laboratories, Inc. and in various technical and business management positions during fifteen years with the General Electric Company.
-James A.

-Dwyer.....
-64 2000 Mr. Dwyer is currently President of Wireless One Network, L.P., a former cellular operator in Florida, Previously, Mr. Dwyer was President of American Cellular Telephone Corp., and Attorney and Vice President, International Relations of Western Union International.
+James A. Dwyer.....
+64 2000 Mr. Dwver is currently President of Wireless One Network, L.P., a former cellular operator in Florida, Previously, Mr. Dwyer was President of American Cellular Telephone Corp., and Attorney and Vice President, International Relations of Western Union International.
 Mr. Dwyer currently serves on the Board of Directors of the Cellular Telecommunications Industry Association, and was previously Chairman of its Executive Committee and Chairman of its Legislative and Regulatory Committee.
-Melvin
+Melvin Sallen.....
+73 1990 Mr. Sallen served as Senior Vice President of Analog Devices, Inc. from 1966 through 1992.
+Since 1992, Mr. Sallen has served as President of Komon International, Inc., an international consulting company.
+Mr. Sallen is also a director of Copley Controls Corporation.

-YEAR FIRST ELECTED A POSITION WITH THE CORPORATION OR PRINCIPAL NAME OF NOMINEE AGE DIRECTOR OCCUPATION DURING PAST FIVE YEAR -------- --- ------\\\\\ ----- SERVING A TERM ENDING IN 2002: Dr. Gordon B. Baty.....
+YEAR FIRST ELECTED A POSITION WITH THE CORPORATION OR PRINCIPAL NAME OF NOMINEE AGE DIRECTOR OCCUPATION DURING PAST FIVE YEAR -------- --- ----- ----------- SERVING A TERM ENDING IN 2002: Dr. Gordon B. Baty.....
 62 1983 Dr. Baty has been a partner of Zero Stage Capital Co., Inc., a venture capital firm, since 1986.
 Dr. Baty was the founder and Chief Executive Officer of Icon Corporation, Context Corporation, and Wormser Engineering, Inc. Dr. Baty is also a Director of nine private companies.
-Sherman N. Mullin.....
+Sherman Ν. Mullin....
 65 1994 Mr. Mullin served as President of Lockheed Advanced Development Co., a defense contractor, from 1990 through 1994.
 Mr. Mullin currently serves as an ad-hoc advisor to the U.S. Air Force Scientific Advisory Board.
-SERVING A TERM ENDING IN 2003: James R. Bertelli....
+SERVING A TERM ENDING IN 2003: James R. Bertelli.....
 61 1981 Mr. Bertelli cofounded the Corporation in 1981, and has served as the Corporation's President, Chief Executive Officer, and a Director since that time.
 Prior to founding the Corporation, Mr. Bertelli founded a manufacturer's representative organization after a brief period at Analogic Corporation in sales management positions.
 Prior to that, Mr. Bertelli served as a marketing manager for Digital Equipment Corporation's telephone industry products group.
-After a tour of duty in the Army Signal Corps, with RCA and Univac.
-Russell K.
+After a tour of duty in the Army Signal Corps, Mr. Bertelli began his high-tech career with RCA Corporation as a computer systems analyst, and later moved into computer sales with RCA and Univac.
+Russell K. Johnsen....
+47 2001 Mr. Johnsen is currently the Vice President, Corporate Business Development at Analog Devices.
+Mr. Johnsen has held various positions at Analog Devices since 1993.
+Prior to his years at Analog Devices, Mr. Johnsen held positions at National

-Johnsen......

-tbd 2001 Mr. Johnsen is

-currently the Vice

-President, Corporate

-Business Development at

-Analog Devices.
-Mr. Johnsen

-has held various positions

-at Analog Devices since

-1993.
-Prior to his years at

-Analog Devices, Mr. Johnsen

-held positions at National

-Semiconductor Corporation.